mmcmd/Get-RandomPassword/README.md

 Short | Generates a password containing short words (1-4 characters long).
-Medium | Generates a password containing medium words (5-8 characters long) (default if no length is specified) Long | Generates a password containing long words (9+ characters long)
+Medium | Generates a password containing medium words (5-8 characters long) (default if no length is specified) Long | Generates a password containing long words (9+ characters long) NoCapitalization | Specifies that all words will be in lowercase DoNotCopyToClipboard | Will not copy a random password to your clipboard

 **Please note that only one word length can be specified**